wr7/ly/readme.md

 # make run
 ```

-Install Ly and the provided systemd service file
+Install Lye and the provided systemd service file
 ```
 # make install installsystemd
 ```

 Enable the service
 ```
-# systemctl enable ly.service
+# systemctl enable lye.service
 ```

-If you need to switch between ttys after Ly's start you also have to
+If you need to switch between ttys after Lye's start you also have to
-disable getty on Ly's tty to prevent "login" from spawning on top of it
+disable getty on Lye's tty to prevent "login" from spawning on top of it
 ```
 # systemctl disable getty@tty2.service
 ```